k0rventen/k8s-watchtower/README.md

 In this example we ask the cluster to log every request at the metadata level, in namespaces `app` and `app2`.
 If you don't specify `namespaces`, all namespaces will be audited.

-You can refer to https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/ if you want further tweaks.
+Again, you can refer to [the doc](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/) if you want to tweak your audit policy further.

 ### Testing on kind

-If you want a quick test environment to assess the stack, you can do so using [kind]():
+If you want a quick test environment to assess the stack, you can do so using [kind](https://kind.sigs.k8s.io/):

-Clone the repo `git clone https://github.com/k0rventen/k8s-watchtower.git` then cd into it.
+Clone the repo `git clone https://github.com/k0rventen/k8s-watchtower.git` then `cd` into it.

 The `kind/kind-config.yaml` defines a 3 nodes cluster with `audit/policy.yaml` mounted on the control plane.
 You can launch this cluster using: